-The primary factors that influenced our operating results in the quarter ended March 3, 2007 were as follows:
+The primary factors that influenced our operating results in the quarter ended June 2, 2007 were as follows:

-- · Sales Consolidated training and consulting services sales increased \$4.1 million primarily due to increased sales of our new leadership program based upon the principles found in The 7 Habits of Highly Effective People, improved sales effectiveness training sales, increased strategy execution sales, and increased international sales.
-Product sales declined \$5.6 million primarily due to reduced retail sales resulting from 10 fewer retail stores being open during the quarter compared to the prior year, reduced sales through our consumer direct channels, and the effects of our modified 52/53 week fiscal calendar as discussed above. - Gross Profit Our consolidated gross profit totaled \$47.2 million for the quarter ended March 3, 2007 compared to \$48.2 million in the prior year.
-Our consolidated gross margin, which is gross profit in terms of a percentage of sales, remained consistent at 61.4 percent of sales in the second quarter of fiscal 2007 compared to 61.5 percent of sales in fiscal 2006.
-Although product sales declined compared to the prior year, our training and consulting service sales, which typically have higher gross margins than the majority of our product sales, increased as a percent of total sales when compared to fiscal 2006.
-The shift toward increased training and consulting service sales had a favorable impact on our gross profit and gross margin during the quarter ended March 3, 2007. - Operating Costs Our operating costs increased by \$1.3 million compared to the prior year, which was the result of increased selling, general, and administrative expenses totaling \$1.2 million and a \$0.1 million increase in depreciation expense.
-Amortization expense from our definite-lived intangible assets remained consistent with the prior year. - Gain on the Sale of Manufacturing Facility During the quarter ended March 3, 2007, we completed the sale of our printing manufacturing facility and recognized a \$1.2 million gain from the sale. - Income Tax Provision Our income tax provision for the quarter ended March 3, 2007 increased to \$4.5 million compared to \$1.9 million in the corresponding quarter of fiscal 2006.
-During the fourth quarter of fiscal 2006, we determined that it was appropriate to reverse substantially all of the valuation allowances on our deferred income tax assets.
-Prior to the reversal of these valuation allowances, our income tax provisions were affected by reductions in our deferred income tax valuation allowance as we utilized net operating loss carryforwards.
-Our effective tax rate for the two quarters ended March 3, 2007 of approximately 50 percent was higher than statutory combined rates primarily due to the accrual of taxable interest income on the management stock loan program and withholding taxes on royalty income from foreign licensees. - Redemption of Preferred Stock Subsequent to March 3, 2007, we redeemed all remaining shares of Series A Preferred Stock, which totaled \$37.3 million.
+- Sales Consolidated training and consulting services sales increased \$2.6 million, or 8 percent, primarily due to increased sales of our new leadership program based upon the principles found in The 7 Habits of Highly Effective People, improved sales effectiveness training sales, increased strategy execution sales, and increased international sales.
+Product sales declined \$1.3 million, or 4 percent, primarily due to reduced retail and consumer direct channel (primarily catalog, eCommerce, and public programs) sales. - Gross Profit Our consolidated gross profit totaled \$39.6 million for the quarter ended June 2, 2007 compared to \$36.3 million in the same quarter of the prior year.
+Our consolidated gross margin, which is gross profit in terms of a percentage of sales, increased to 61.4 percent of sales for the quarter ended June 2, 2007 compared to 57.3 percent of sales in fiscal 2006.
+The increase was primarily attributable to the continuing shift toward increased training and consulting sales, which generally have higher margins than the majority of our product sales, and the fiscal 2006 correction of misstated sales at our Mexico subsidiary.
+Training and consulting service sales increased to 52 percent of total sales in fiscal 2007 compared to 49 percent of total sales in the prior year. - Operating Costs Our operating costs decreased by \$0.4 million compared to the prior year, which was the result of decreased selling, general, and administrative expenses totaling \$0.3 million and decreased depreciation expense of \$0.1 million.
+Amortization expense from our definite-lived intangible assets remained consistent with the prior year. - Income Taxes Our income tax expense for the quarter ended June 2, 2007 was \$0.8 million compared to a \$2.8 million benefit in the prior year.
+The increase in our current year tax expense was primarily the result of taxable income.
+The fiscal 2006 benefit resulted primarily from the expiration of the statute of limitations on various tax exposures.
+No reversals of valuation allowance or tax contingency reserves occurred during fiscal 2007.
+Our effective tax rate for the three quarters ended June 2, 2007 of approximately 50 percent was higher than statutory combined rates primarily due to the accrual of taxable interest income on the management stock loan program and withholding taxes on royalty income from foreign licensees.

+• Redemption of Preferred Stock - During the quarter ended June 2, 2007, we redeemed all remaining outstanding shares of Series A preferred stock, which totaled \$37.3 million plus \$0.3 million of accrued dividends.
 Although we obtained a line of credit to finance a portion of the preferred stock redemption and will incur interest charges on amounts borrowed, the redemption of the remaining preferred stock will reduce our required cash outflows for dividends by \$3.7 million per year.